Thuringi: Social history

 The Thuringian nobility, which had an admixture of Frankish, Thuringian, and Saxon blood, was not as landed as that of Francia.
 There was also a larger population of free peasant farmers than in Francia, though there was still a large number of serfs.
 The obligations of serfs there were also generally less oppressive.
 There were also fewer clergymen before Boniface came.
 There was a small number of artisans and merchants, mostly trading with the Slavs to the east.
 The town of Erfurt was the easternmost trading post in Frankish territory at the time.

 Historiography

-The history of the Thuringii is best known from the writings concerning their conquerors, the Franks.
+The history of the Thuringi is best known from the writings concerning their conquerors, the Franks.
 Gregory of Tours, a Gallo-Roman, includes the nearest account in time of the fall of the Thuringian Empire.
 Widukind of Corvey, writing in tenth-century Saxony, inundates his similar account with various legends.

-The Thuringii make brief appearances in contemporary Italian sources when their activities affect the land south of the Alps.
+The Thuringi make brief appearances in contemporary Italian sources when their activities affect the land south of the Alps.
 Procopius, the Eastern Roman author, mentions them and speaks of their fall.
-The seventh-century Origo Gentis Langobardorum mentions a king of the Thuringii, Fisud, as a contemporary of Theudebert I.
+The seventh-century Origo Gentis Langobardorum mentions a king of the Thuringi, Fisud, as a contemporary of Theudebert I.